AmirulAzam007/Assignment-003/README.md

     card.remove();
   }
 });

+This approach avoids adding individual listeners to every card.

 5. preventDefault() vs stopPropagation()

+preventDefault()
-preventDefault(): Stops the browser’s default action.
+Stops the browser’s default behavior for an element.

-Example: Preventing a form from submitting or a link from navigating.
+Example: Prevent a link from navigating or a form from submitting.

+stopPropagation()
-stopPropagation(): Stops the event from bubbling up to parent elements.
+Stops the event from bubbling up to parent elements.

-Example: Preventing a parent click handler from running when a child is clicked.
+Example: Prevent a parent click handler from executing when a child element is clicked.

 Example:

 document.querySelector("a").addEventListener("click", function(e) {
-  e.preventDefault(); // link won’t navigate
+  e.preventDefault(); // Prevents the link from navigating });
-});

 document.querySelector(".child").addEventListener("click", function(e) {
-  e.stopPropagation(); // click won’t bubble to parent });
+  e.stopPropagation(); // Prevents the event from reaching parent elements });